Haagerup property and group-invariant percolation: Preliminaries

 \item for every $n\in\N$ and every collection of pairwise disjoint sets $B_1,\ldots,B_n\in\skrib$, the random variables $\eta_p(B_1),\ldots,\eta_p(B_n)$ are independent. \end{enumerate} We need the standard fact that such processes exist.

-\begin{theorem}[{\cite[Theorem 3.6]{LP17}}] Let $\lambda$ be an $s$-finite measure on a measurable space $(X,\skrib)$, then there exists a Poisson process on $X$ with intensity measure $\lambda$. \end{theorem}
+\begin{theorem}[Existence of the Poisson process, cf.~{\cite[Theorem 3.6]{LP17}}] Let $\lambda$ be an $s$-finite measure on a measurable space $(X,\skrib)$, then there exists a Poisson process on $X$ with intensity measure $\lambda$. \end{theorem}

-A useful property of Poisson processes is that they satisfy a version of the Harris-FKG-Inequality, which we now recall \cite[Section 20.3]{LP17}: Given $B\in\skrib$, a measurable real-valued function $f$ on $\mathbf N(X)$ is called {\em increasing on} $B$ if
+A useful property of Poisson processes is that they satisfy a version of the Harris-FKG inequality, which we now recall \cite[Section 20.3]{LP17}.
+Given $B\in\skrib$, a measurable real-valued function $f$ on $\mathbf N(X)$ is called {\em increasing on} $B$ if

 and is called {\em decreasing on} $B$ if $(-f)$ is increasing on $B$.